YourHacktivist/AirSafe/README.md

 ## What is AirSafe?

 AirSafe is a network security tool designed to scan for and identify devices on your local Wi-Fi network.
-Its primary function is to help you detect potentially hidden or unknown devices, such as spy cameras, in environments like Airbnb rentals.
-By performing a deep network scan, AirSafe provides a list of connected devices and assigns a trust score, helping you assess the security of your temporary accommodation.
+**Its primary function is to help you detect potentially hidden or unknown devices, such as spy cameras, in environments like Airbnb rentals.**

+Through a deep scan, AirSafe lists connected devices, assigns a trust score, and helps you gauge your accommodation’s security.
+Its added value lies in offering a graphical and highly accessible interface, **<ins>making it easy for non-technical users to understand and act on the results.</ins>**

 ## Requirements

 AirSafe requires **Nmap**, a widely-used and powerful open-source network scanning utility.
 You must have Nmap installed on your system for AirSafe to function correctly.

 -   You can download and install Nmap from here: [https://nmap.org/download.html](https://nmap.org/download.html)